Kryvchenko/OrangeHRM/README.md

 - Open terminal
 - Navigate to the project directory
-- To run the test type: "npm run test"
+- To run the test type: `npm run test`
-- To run the test, generate and open report type: "npm run test && npm run report"
+- To run the test, generate and open report type: `npm run test && npm run report`